sulimusa/aws-with-python/README.md

 Repo for aws python \n
 Adding some line to see changes \n
 I thought webotron is just name, but later found out that is tool to export local dir to s3 bucket
+### Feautures
+- List buckets
+- List content of buckets
+- Prompt for bukcet name to list objects